Professor of Property Studies, Massey University, New Zealand (PhD – University of Manchester, UK).

 Key Interests: Housing, Economics, Planning, Geography, Development, Finance, Real Estate, Tech, Environment, Society, Politics and Policy.

-Graham is currently Head of The Property Group and Associate Head of School of Economics and Finance, College of Business.
-Further, he has been Director of The Real Estate Analysis Unit.
+Graham is currently Head of The Property Group in the School of Economics and Finance, College of Business.
+Further, he has been Director of The Real Estate Analysis Unit and Associate Head of School.
 He is a Fulbright Scholar registered at The University of California, Berkeley.
 He has lectured in the United Kingdom at The University of Manchester, UWE Bristol, and Birmingham University.
 Visiting positions have been at The University of Illinois, United States; and Delft University, The Netherlands.

 He is the current CEO of The Property Foundation that connects academia, the property industry, and society.
 This connection exemplifies his approach to research that is real-world relevant, multi-stakeholder engaged, and empirically robust.
 His ethos is to improve the integration of theory-practice-policy that is multi-disciplinary and works with multiple institutions.